UnicodeSnowman/react-wkhtmltopdf/README.md

-## Universal PDF Generation with React.JS
+## Universal PDF Rendering with React.JS

+Example and slides for CompStak / Hightower Meet & Greet - March 2016

 ### Running the example: